preloader

 • The Test Endpoint to test: this is a valid endpoint where your service or API implementation has been deployed,

-• The Runner Type to use: this is the test strategy you may want to have regarding endpoint,
+• The Runner Type to use: this is the test strategy you may want to have regarding the endpoint,

 DSL plugin usage